 So with all that said, what exactly should one be looking for in a ship that Vader wants to run?

 The first thing to look for is expendable defense tokens.
 By this I mean preferably 4 defense tokens total but at the very least your standard 3 with two of them being the same type.
-It's even better if you have some defense tokens that are occasionally worthless (for example, contain can be very iffy and evade is of no use against short-ranged attacks).
+Contain tokens are generally the easiest to spend for this, but circumstances can make other types more or less appealing.

-The second thing to look for is red and blue dice.
-As mentioned earlier, Screed generally does a better job with black dice ships than Vader does, but in addition to that, all Imperial ships with more than 1 black dice have weapon team slots, which means if you're just rolling a big pile of black dice, Ordnance Experts can give you the rerolls you crave for a very competitive 4 points and no defense token spending downside.
-Once you add in red and/or blue dice, though, those become more difficult to reroll reliably and Screed doesn't work as well with them.
-Your best upgrade reroll option with longer-ranged dice is Leading Shots, which requires spending a blue dice and equipping Leading Shots to your ion cannon slot, both of which can be problematic in differing circumstances.
+The second thing to look for is red dice.
+As mentioned earlier, Screed generally does a better job with black dice ships than Vader does, but in addition to that, all Imperial ships with more than 1 black dice have weapon team slots, which means if you're just rolling a big pile of black dice, Ordnance Experts can give you the rerolls you crave for a very competitive cost and no defense token spending downside.
+Once you add in red dice, though, those become more difficult to reroll reliably, especially at long range.
+Leading Shots helps but only once you can get your blue dice into the mix.

 So what type of ships meet these criteria to some degree or another?